App & Browser Testing Made Easy

 1. Accessibility for Users with Vision Disability

-While Making applications accessible for people with vision disabilities the developers have to be very careful because some users might be fully blind, or some may have color blindness or partial vision impairment.
-Hence, the application can be accessed even without visuals making it understandable for a visually impaired user.
+While Making applications accessible for people with vision disabilities, the developers have to be very careful because some users might be fully blind or have color blindness or partial vision impairment.
+Hence, the application can be accessed without visuals making it understandable for a visually impaired user.

 2. Accessibility for Users with Hearing Disability

-Similar challenges can be seen for users with hearing disabilities, where the developers must take into account that any sort of interaction that involves hearing must be accessible to them.
+Similar challenges can be seen for users with hearing disabilities, where the developers must consider that any sort of interaction involving hearing must be accessible to them.

 Solution: Transcripts for Audio can help make software accessible to users with hearing disabilities.
 Or the use of sign language visuals can be a way to help users with hearing disabilities.